crlarsen/sigmul/README.md

 See the video *Building an FPU in Verilog: Building an 11-bit Multiply*.

 This version of the code:
-- Builds the first version of the multiply circuit.
+- Builds the second version of the multiply circuit.
 It relies on Verilog to generate adders for each of the partial products.
+- Eliminates one addition operation from the previous version.

 ## Manifest